ALASdoo/alasdoo_com_v2/content/english/articles/what-is-the-key-to-finding-the-ultimate-match-between-a-job-candidate-and-a-company.md

 draft: false
 title: 'What is the key to finding the ultimate match between a job candidate and a company?'
 image: 'images/articles/candidate-company-match.jpg'
+alt: "A smiling man shaking hands a with an interviewer after the job interview."
 author: 'Jelena Obradovic'
 description: '' # meta description
 keywords: